fortunespell/Nasscom-VSD-vlsi/README.md

 cd openlane/
 ``

+The ls -ltr command lists the contents of directories, revealing:

+PDK Options: Initially, we see options for different PDKs (pdks and openlane_old).

+Skywater PDK Contents: Inside skywater-pdk, we find various subdirectories:
+1. sky130A: Likely contains data specific to the Skywater 130nm process node. third_party, scripts, src: Folders suggesting external dependencies, utility scripts, and source code respectively.
+3. docs, examples: Likely contain documentation and usage examples.
+4. Open-Source Components: The presence of folders like aes_cipher, usb_cdc_core, sha3 suggests the inclusion of open-source IP cores for common functionalities.

 Important Files and Directories:

        pdks: It is known as Process Design Kit.
 For this workshop we are using an opensource pdk i.e 'skywater 130nm pdk'.
 OPENLANE is built around this 'skywater 130nm pdk'.
         - skywater-pdk : This has all the pdk related files such as timing libraries, Lef files etc.
         - open_pdks : It contains set of scripts & files that converts the foundary level pdks to be compatible with the open source EDA Tools.
         - sky130A : It is a pdk variant , already made compatible with the open source EDA tools.
         - libs.ref: It contains files specific to the technology such as design libraries, standard cells and many more.
         - libs.tech: It contains files specific to the Tools.
 ![22](https://github.com/fortunespell/Nasscom-VSD-vlsi/blob/main/vsd/d1/d1_sk3/sky_l1/Screenshot%202024-07-13%20152530.png)
 ![23](https://github.com/fortunespell/Nasscom-VSD-vlsi/blob/main/vsd/d1/d1_sk3/sky_l1/Screenshot%202024-07-13%20152617.png)
 ![24](https://github.com/fortunespell/Nasscom-VSD-vlsi/blob/main/vsd/d1/d1_sk3/sky_l1/Screenshot%202024-07-13%20160052.png)